Kindergarten Math Resources

 Resources to help teach and assess Common Core Kindergarten Math

-Engage NY (Eureka) Homework and Video Examples
+Engage NY (Eureka) Video Lessons and Homework Solutions

 In Kindergarten, instructional time should focus on two critical areas: (1) representing and comparing whole numbers, initially with sets of objects; (2) describing shapes and space.
 More learning time in Kindergarten should be devoted to number than to other topics.